Yinhao-c/CyhTabs/README.md

 **A:** Confirm `manifest.json` lists the needed permissions.
 After edits, reload the extension.
 Avoid requesting more permissions than necessary.

 ### Q: Issues with Firefox review / AMO.
 **A:** Common causes: undeclared data handling, insufficient permission justification, or missing privacy docs.
 Provide clear explanations and fix reviewer comments promptly.
+Now that CyhTabs is published on AMO, follow reviewer guidance and update your AMO listing / privacy notes if reviewers request changes.

 ---

 ## 📬 Reporting issues & getting help
 When filing an issue or emailing support, include:
-- Browser name & version (e.g., Chrome 94.0.4606.61)
+- Browser name & version (e.g., Firefox 120.0 / Chrome 116.0.5845.111)
 - Steps to reproduce & expected vs actual behavior
 - Console logs or a short video/GIF demonstrating the issue
 - Extension version (`manifest.json` `version`) and release archive used

 Email: **yihac1@outlook.com** — I will respond and help triage. 🙏

+---

+## 🧾 Developer & Packaging Guide (summary)
+- Manifest: MV3 for Chromium; ensure Firefox-specific keys if needed.
+- Packaging for Firefox: create signed XPI via AMO developer hub for distribution (already completed for the AMO release).
+- For Chromium stores you will need a Chrome Web Store developer account to publish; keep `manifest.json` and privacy disclosures up to date.

+---

+## 🔢 Storage schema & migration guidance
+- Primary storage: `chrome.storage.local` (or the equivalent WebExtension storage on Firefox).
+- When changing schema keys, provide a migration path on startup: detect older schema versions and transform entries to the new schema.
+Always back up user data before destructive migrations.

+---

+## ⚙️ Troubleshooting & support notes for reviewers
+- Include a clear privacy statement describing that all data is stored locally and not sent to remote servers (if applicable).
+- In the AMO developer listing, fill out the required permission justification fields precisely for `tabs` and `storage`.
+- Attach a short demo GIF and reproduction steps to speed up reviewer acceptance.

 ---

 ## License

 This project is licensed under the Mozilla Public License 2.0 (MPL-2.0).
 You may use, modify, and distribute this software under the terms of the MPL-2.0.

 Any modifications made to the covered source files must be made publicly available under the same license.
 Binary or compiled forms may be distributed under your own terms, provided that the source code of the modified files remains accessible as required by the MPL.

 Copyright © 2025 Yinhao Chen.
 For questions, contributions, or licensing inquiries, contact: yihac1@outlook.com

 ---